- Our benchmark of 7 Luxury Retail sites shows that Luxury Homepages and Product Pages perform well overall

 These 15 pitfalls will be discussed in the context of 4 e-commerce themes, as well as the mobile web experience:

-The luxury goods industry is unique in that, while it technically overlaps with existing industries in our research catalog (e.g., the Apparel, Beauty, and Electronics industries), the design patterns that work well, and those that don’t, feature distinctive traits and significant deviations.
+The luxury goods industry is unique in that, while it technically overlaps with existing industries in our research catalog (e.g., the Apparel, Beauty, and Electronics industries), the UX design patterns that work well, and those that don’t, feature distinctive traits and significant deviations.

 The primary purpose of luxury sites is to drive brand awareness, brand loyalty, and facilitate off-line purchases at the brand’s own store or at third-party stores.
 This differs from traditional e-commerce sites, where driving online sales is the priority.